-An email containing the randomisation code will be automatically sent out to all relevant users that have notifications enabled.
-Relevant users are trial administrators and all investigators associated with the site that the randomisation originates from.
+An email containing the randomisation group or code will be automatically sent out to all relevant users that have notifications enabled.
+Relevant users are those with permission to view the randomisation form for the subject.

 Notifications are not sent to users with suspended accounts.
 Administrators can see the format of notification emails on the specification page.